 During the group stage, each team will play six of the other eight teams in its own group twice, once at its own home ground and once at that of its opponent.
 The remaining two teams in the group will be played only once, thereby making it a total of 14 group games for each team in the tournament.
-At the end of the group stage, the top four teams from their respective groups will qualify for the knockout stage comprising of the quarter-finals and the semi-finals.
-The teams will be ranked in their divisions by total points and then by the net run rate.
+At the end of the group stage, the top four teams from their respective groups will qualify for the knockout stage comprising four quarter-finals, two semi-finals and the final.
+The teams will be ranked in their respective divisions first by total points and then by net run-rate.

 Derbyshire will look to set things right in this year's NatWest T20 Blast after failing to make the knockouts round in the previous three seasons.
 With high-profile signings (especially that of Imran Tahir) and John Wright appointed as the new coach, the Falcons will fancy their chances of going a long way in the tournament.
 But at the moment, Bet365 has them way up at 41.